Published:

 This small beach city of around 3,100 residents is an idyllic, fairytale-like, and European-style village with an artistic flair.
 It’s best known for its unique 1920s cottages, bohemian culture, and breathtaking natural beauty with white sand beaches.

 While only one square mile in size, Carmel commands some of the highest real estate prices in the U.S. Home buyers should expect limited inventory, high demand, and quick sales.
-The median price is close to $2.4 million.
+The average home value is about $2.28 million.

 Beyond its storybook homes, Carmel has an active arts scene with numerous galleries, gourmet restaurants, and charming boutiques.
 It attracts artists, writers, and those seeking a picturesque and tranquil coastal retreat.